C H U R C H R E F O R M S E R I E S

 “Therefore I will make Samaria a heap of rubble, a place for planting vineyards.
 I will pour her stones into the valley and lay bare her foundations.”
 Micah 1:6

-Hebrews from the remaining tribes of Israel living in Samaria were slaughtered, while many were carried into captivity.
+The Benjamites and the other remaining Hebrew tribes of Israel in Samaria lost their territories and were carried into captivity.

 “…the children in whom you delight… will go from you into captivity.”
 Micah 1:16